Elaine Usher

 Elaine Usher (8 June 1932 – 1 January 2014) was an English actress.
 She was known for her work on British television.

 Personal life

 Usher married actor Peter Sallis at St. John's Wood Church in London on 9 February 1957.
 However, it was a turbulent relationship, Usher left Sallis sixteen times until they eventually divorced in 1965.
-However, they eventually reconciled and continued to live together until 1999; Usher remained close to Sallis until her death in 2014.
+They eventually reconciled and continued to live together until 1999; Usher remained close to Sallis until her death in 2014.
 They had one son, Crispian Sallis (born 1959), who works as a film set designer.

 Death

 Usher died on 1 January 2014 in Richmond, London, England, at the age of 81.